When it comes to safety, understanding how to effectively navigate what Mother Nature throws at you can go a long way.

 Slow Down: Slippery surfaces reduce traction, making it difficult to maintain control of your vehicle.
 Slow down to compensate.

-Stay Back: Maintaining appropriate following distances for weather conditions is a must.
+Stay Back: Maintaining appropriate following distances for weather conditions is a must!

 Watch Out: Be aware of moisture on the roadway.
 It can freeze into a smooth and nearly invisible surface referred to as black ice.
-Bridges, shaded areas, banked curves, and dips in the road are the most common places black ice accumulates.
+Bridges, shaded areas, banked curves, and dips in the road are the most common places where black ice accumulates.

-On A Delivery
+Stay Safe While On A Delivery

-Slow and Steady: On driveways, sidewalks and stairs, take slow and deliberate steps and use the handrail.
+Slow and Steady: On driveways, sidewalks, and stairs, take slow and deliberate steps and use the handrail.

 Look Up: Check for ice and snow accumulation on buildings above you and take caution as thawing occurs.

-In An Emergency
+Be Prepared For An Emergency

 Emergency Contact: Keep the phone numbers of your roadside assistance provider or local tow company handy in case you need them.